box/box-content-preview/README.md

 * babel (then set JS files to use babel)
 * editorconfig
-* sublime linter
-* sublime linter contrib eslint
-* sublime linter contrib scss
+* sublime/atom: sublime linter, sublime linter contrib eslint, sublime linter contrib scss
+* vscode: eslint, sytlelint

 ### NPM commands

 * `npm run build` to generate resource bundles and JS webpack bundles.
 * `npm run watch` to only generate JS webpack bundles on file changes.
 * `npm run test` launches karma tests with PhantomJS.
-* `npm run test -- --src=path/to/src/FILENAME` launches test only for `src/lib/path/to/src/__tests__/FILENAME-test.js` instead of all tests.
+* `npm run test -- --src=PATH/TO/SRC/FILENAME` launches test only for `src/lib/PATH/TO/SRC/__tests__/FILENAME-test.js` instead of all tests.
+For example, `npm run test -- --src=viewers/media/media-base` launches tests for `src/lib/viewers/media/__tests__/media-base-test.js`
 * `npm run debug` launches karma tests with PhantomJS for debugging.
 Open the URL mentioned in the console.
 * `npm run debug -- --src=path/to/src/FILENAME` launches debugging for `src/lib/path/to/src/__tests__/FILENAME-test.js` instead of all tests.
 Open the URL mentioned in the console.